 Policy frameworks, market conditions, enabling technologies and concerted actions among actors are key to deployment of electric vehicles (EVs).
-Electric Vehicle Business Models: Global Perspectives, recently published by the Technology Collaboration Programme on Hybrid and Electric Vehicles (HEV TCP), sets out to examine the economics and business models that would further deployment of HEVs.
+Electric Vehicle Business Models: Global Perspectives, recently published by the HEV TCP, sets out to examine the economics and business models that would further deployment of HEVs.
 More information on this and all current HEV TCP projects can be found in the 2014 Annual Report here.